agile-students-fall2025/4-final-musi/CONTRIBUTING.md

 Thank you for taking time to contribute to MUSI.

 ## Team Values
-This file contains expectations for contribution to Musi.
+At Musi, we value open communication, accountability, and collaboration.
+Every team member plays a role in ensuring that our workflow runs smoothly and that everyone stays aligned throughout the development cycle.
+Those who repeatedly fail to communicate or fulfill their responsibilities will not be recognized for their contributions.
+- Be proactive in sharing updates on your progress and blockers during meetings.
+- If you anticipate delays or challenges, communicate them early so the team can plan accordingly.
+- Respect the sprint timeline, complete your assigned tasks or provide a status update before each standup.

 ## Sprint cadence and Standups
 Sprints are ~2 weeks longs.
 Meetings will take place during the following times:
-- Mondays 4:00-4:30 PM
+- Mondays 4:00-4:30 PM, sychronously.
-- Thursdays 4:00-4:30 PM
+- Thursdays 4:00-4:30 PM sychronously.
+- Saturdays, asychronously.
 All team members are expected to be present and present synchronously.
+We will share all updates on Discord.
 Members will not cover for other members who do not participate.
 Members who do not make any progress on a given task for 2 or more meetings will be reported to management.